 A session of storytelling and magical adventures with Kent-based children's author Nicola Lewis.
 Age 3+

 Children under 12 must be accompanied by an adult at all times.
-Accompanying adults need to reserve a ticket for this event.
+Accompanying adults and children all need a reserved ticket for this event.

 Artist Ben Edge has travelled Britain recording weird and wonderful folk customs that come alive in communities all over the country.
 He shares stories, anecdotes and legends with host Caroline Millar, and talks about how connecting with living folklore helped him recover from depression.